 - Exclusion from corporate social events and activities

-If you think of it, it’s common sense.
-While it is true that all industries are built upon economic principles, it is also true that giving up to certain demographics when developing new tech products may lead your company to miss valuable potential customers.
-Older workers not only bring to the table their expertise and knowledge but also valuable insights that younger workers don’t have access to.
-Let’s think for a moment about open banking, social networks, or content platforms.
-Whether we like them or not, whether we are ready for them or not, they are here to stay.
-However, different users have different needs.
 Failing to address the needs of older end-users (let’s say +60) directly translates into missing a significant target market.
-As the prevalence of tech services and products increases and older users need to embrace digital solutions, the problem of ageism in the tech industry will become more and more pressing.
+As the prevalence of tech services and products increases and older users need to embrace digital solutions, the problem of age discrimination in tech industry will become more and more pressing.
 Age diversity at the workplace is – after all – a way of guaranteeing ageless technological inclusion of both workers and end-users.

 Additionally, older employees tend not only to commit to their job for a longer period of time but also bring to the table problem-solving, decision-making, time management, and improved communication skills.

-How to combat ageism in the tech industry
+How to Combat Ageism in IT industry

 Promote multigenerational learning within your business

 Fostering the cooperation between older workers and junior employees is a fruitful strategy that will bring together the age-forged professional experience and native digital skills.
 While it is true that young employees are naturally technically fluent and adapt to change rapidly, the older workforce has a set of abilities and skills that take a long time and professional experience to develop.
 Fostering this skills exchange will not only allow older workers to become tech-savvy but will also provide younger generations with a valuable experience-forged set of skills and knowledge.
-This strategy will also enhance non-discriminatory social interaction.

 Make sure your employment discrimination policy includes ageism